tomjaguarpaw/H2/posts/modules-for-lennart.markdown

     -- a type sig
     display'' = display'

-There is no ambiguity problem because we are passing (implicitly) a single specific package of operations to `display`.
+The key observation is that there is no ambiguity problem because we are passing (implicitly) a single specific package of operations to `display` which is used by each "module" function call in its body.

 ## Conclusion